hegongshan/gekkofs_fuse/ifs/README.md

 ## Compile ADA-FS
 You need to decide what Mercury NA plugin you want to use.
 The following NA plugins are available, although only BMI is considered stable at the moment.
- - `bmi+tcp` for using the bmi plugin with the tcp protocol
+ - `ofi+tcp` for using the libfabric plugin with TCP
  - `ofi+verbs` for using the libfabric plugin with Infiniband verbs (not threadsafe.
 Do not use.)
  - `ofi+psm2` for using the libfabric plugin with Intel Omni-Path
  - `cci+verbs` for using the cci plugin with Infiniband verbs
+ - `bmi+tcp` for using the bmi plugin with the tcp protocol

 In addition you can add a specific directory where all dependencies are located, i.e., headers and libraries.
 This can be done by using `-DADAFS_DEPS_INSTALL=<path>`.
 If the variable is not set this path points to `/usr/local`.